Ashet-Technologies/Ashet-OS/src/apps/sot7s.md

 - You can own more than one ship
 - 4X-style game
 - Fly your own ship
+- Inspiration sources
-- Inspiration source is X²
+    - X²
+    - Elite
 - Different ship classes
 - Only play humans
 - Use AI generated content